benbalter/WP-Resume/readme.txt

 == Changelog ==

-= 2.1.1 =
+= 2.2 =
-* Resume_in_query now looks for position post types in addition to the short code
+* User options are now site specific
+* Organization names can now be links to organization websites
+* Stylesheets now included on organization, section, and position pages

 = 2.1 =
 * Dragdrop interface for reordering resume elements completely rewritten for greater compatibility